-The Division of Disability Resources and Educational Services (DRES) provides various resources and services to Illinois students with physical disabilities, chronic medical conditions, learning disabilities, ADHD, head trauma, autism spectrum and psychological disabilities.
+The Division of Disability Resources and Educational Services (DRES) provides various resources and services to Illinois students with physical disabilities, chronic medical conditions, learning disabilities, ADHD, head trauma, autism spectrum disorder, and psychological disabilities.
+Currently, over 4,500 University of Illinois students are registered with DRES.
 DRES mental health staff are a multi-disciplinary team of clinical and school psychologists, licensed clinical social worker, and licensed counselors.
-It is also a training site for social work interns, psychology practicum students, doctoral school psychology interns, and postdocs.
+It is also a training site for social work interns, psychology practicum students, predoctoral interns, and postdocs.